 There are two ways to give: You can give by reason, or you can give by revelation.
-To give by reason is to figure out reasonably what you think you can give, and that doesn’t require any faith at all.
-Even an atheist can do it.
+To give by reason is to figure out reasonably what you think you can give, but that doesn’t require any faith at all.

 When you give by revelation, you let God reveal to you what he wants you to give in faith.
 It means you pray and ask, “God, how much do you want me to trust you for this time?”
 Then you do whatever he tells you to do.

-This is giving by faith, and it helps you grow, mature, and become more like Christ!
+Giving by faith helps you grow, mature, and become more like Christ!

 Talk It Over

-Why do you think many people are afraid to give based on faith?
+Why are many people afraid to give based on faith?

 How might you approach your giving differently?
 How might you change the way you view your money?

 This devotional © 2019 by Rick Warren.
 All rights reserved.
 Used by permission.